cobuildlab/cobuildlab-web/src/pages/blog/hello-world-4/index.md

 ---
-title: Hello World 1
+title: Hello World 4
 date: "2015-05-01T22:12:03.284Z"
 image: "./salty_egg.jpg"
-category: Miami
+category: Tools
 ---

 This is my first post on my new fake blog!
 How exciting!